lmarqs/cypress-rollup-preprocessor/examples/basic/README.md

 # Example - Basic

-This example shows how to use this plugin with the minimum amount of configuration
+This example shows how to use this plugin with the minimum configuration.